William3Johnson/handbook.status.im/src/fundamentals/essential-reading.md

 We offer an annual learning budget of 170 USD for each core contributor.
 You can use this budget towards things like books, conferences, or online courses.
 Speak with your team lead to request additional funding if needed.

-> ℹ️ Team leads: if there's room in your budget, you can approve learning requests directly.
-Otherwise, create a [funding request](./finance/requesting-funding.md).

 If you need a reference, a regular contributor could spend their first 1-4 weeks spending 50% of their billed hours to learn and ~2-5 hours p/w after that on an ongoing basis.
 This is just an example, and we encourage you to figure out a learning cadence that best helps you succeed in contributing to Status.

 We've made a selection of readings that can help give you more context of our vision and culture.